neocl/jamdict/docs/index.rst

    -  Kanji-radical and radical-kanji maps KRADFILE/RADKFILE
    -  Japanese Proper Names Dictionary (JMnedict)

--  Data are stored using SQLite database
+-  Fast look up (dictionaries are stored in SQLite databases)
--  Console lookup tool
+-  Command-line lookup tool :ref:`(Example) <commandline>`

+..
+   Hide this for now
    -  jamdol (jamdol-flask) - a Python/Flask server that provides Jamdict lookup via REST API (experimental state)

-:ref:`Contributors are welcome! 🙇 <contributors>`
+:ref:`Contributors <contributors>` are welcome! 🙇

 Installation
 ------------

-Jamdict is `available on PyPI <https://pypi.org/project/jamdict/>`_ and can be installed using pip command
+Jamdict is `available on PyPI <https://pypi.org/project/jamdict/>`_ and can be installed using pip.
+For more information please see :ref:`installpage` page.

 .. code:: bash

-   pip install jamdict jamdict_data
+   pip install jamdict jamdict-data

 Sample jamdict Python code
 --------------------------